nmoschkin/KuCoin.NET/README.md

   - __MarketFeed__ - Pushes an entire market.
   - __SnapshotFeed__ - Pushes market snapshots.
   - __TickerFeed__ - Pushes basic symbol price tickers.
+  - __MatchFeed__ - Pushes Level 3 match execution events.

 Private feeds in the namespace __Kucoin.NET.Websockets.Private__:

   - __Level2__ - Pushes the full-depth Level 2 market feed (calibrated).
+  - __Level2Direct__ - Level 2 that bypasses the parallel service dispatcher and updates order books from the socket thread.
   - __Level2Depth5/Level2Depth50__ - Pushes the 5/50 best ask/bid static market depth feeds.
-  - __Level3__ - Level 3 Full Match Engine
-  - __Level3Direct__ - Level 3 Full Match Engine that bypasses the parallel service dispatcher and updates order books from the socket thread.

 All of the feeds support multiplexing.
 You may create a single feed object, and use that object's connection to start sub-channels that will be served to the multiplex child classes.
 Multiplexing is implemented in the __KucoinBaseWebsocketFeed__ abstract class.